ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Both `WT-Available-Protocols` and `WT-Protocol` are Structured Fields
 {{!FIELDS=RFC9651}}. `WT-Available-Protocols` is a List.  `WT-Protocol` is defined as an Item.
-In both cases, the only valid value types are String or Token.
-Any value type other than String or Token MUST be treated as an error that causes the entire field to be ignored.
-String or Token values can be used interchangeably, but endpoints SHOULD use String; see {{Section 3.3.4 of !FIELDS}}.
-Decoded values are used to identify protocols.
-No semantics are defined for parameters on either field; parameters MUST be ignored.
+In both cases, the only valid value type is a String.
+Any value type other than String MUST be treated as an error that causes the entire field to be ignored.
+No semantics are defined for parameters on either field;
+parameters MUST be ignored.

 The value in the `WT-Protocol` response header field MUST be one of the values listed in `WT-Available-Protocols` of the request.
 Otherwise, the `WT-Protocol` field MUST be ignored.
-Note that this applies to the decoded value; a server can respond with a Token where the client lists a String, even though String values are preferred.

 The semantics of individual values used in `WT-Available-Protocols` and `WT-Protocol` are determined by the WebTransport resource in question and are